 Prepayment of fees is accepted.
 However prepayment does not guarantee the student will successfully register for any or all classes needed.
 It is the student's responsibility to properly register for classes by the registration deadline.

 Fee Payment Using Financial Aid

-Financial aid processed by the Office of Scholarships and Financial Aid is applied directly to the student's account in the Office of the Bursar.
-If a credit balance exists after all charges are posted and paid, the Office of the Bursar will deposit the credit amount into the student's bank account.
-Many financial aid programs -- including the HOPE scholarship, Federal Pell Grant, and Stafford Loan -- do not require the student be enrolled full time in order for disbursement to occur.
-However, because some scholarships and grants do require full-time study, and some aid programs require registration for at least six hours of courses for disbursement, students who are planning to enroll for fewer than twelve hours and who are unsure of the requirements are advised to seek clarification from the Office of Scholarships and Financial Aid.
+Financial aid processed by the Office of Scholarships and Financial Aid is applied directly to the student's account in the Bursar's Office.
+If a credit balance exists after all charges are posted and paid, the Bursar's Office will refund the credit amount to the student's bank account.
+Many financial aid programs - including Zell and HOPE scholarships, Federal Pell Grant, and Stafford Loan - do not require full time enrollment for disbursement to occur.
+However, because some scholarships and grants require full-time study, and some aid programs require course registration of at least six hours for disbursement, students who are planning to enroll for fewer than twelve hours and are unsure of the requirements, are advised to seek clarification from the Office of Scholarships and Financial Aid.